Charan Singh

 Chaudhary Charan Singh (23 December 1902 – 29 May 1987) was an Indian politician, peasant leader, author and an independence activist who briefly served as the prime minister of India from July 1979 to January 1980.
 Singh was principally known for his land and agricultural reform initiatives, and was Member of Parliament (MP) for Baghpat.
 During his premiership, he was a member of the Janata Party (Secular).
 He served as the Chief Minister of Uttar Pradesh as a member of Bharatiya Kranti Dal.
 He also briefly served as the deputy prime minister of India from January 1979 to July 1979 as a member of the Janata Party.
 Singh is widely regarded as the "Champion of Farmers", dedicated to advocating for the well being and rights of farmers.

 Singh was born in Meerut district, United Provinces of Agra and Oudh.
 He graduated from Agra College in 1923 with a Bachelor of Science degree, and then pursued Master of Arts in history in 1925.
 In 1927 he completed his Bachelor of Laws (LLB) from Meerut College.

 Singh entered politics during Indian independence movement motivated by Mahatma Gandhi.
 Singh followed Gandhi in non-violent struggle for independence from the British Government, and was imprisoned several times.
 In 1930, he was sent to jail for 12 years by the British for contravention of the salt laws.
 He was jailed again for one year in November 1940 for individual Satyagraha movement.
 In August 1942 he was jailed again by the British under Defence of India Rules (DIR) and released in November 1943.
 He was a Congress member for most of his life, he later founded his own Lok Dal party.
 He is the first leader outside the Indian National Congress who formed government in northern India and became the chief minister of Uttar Pradesh.
+He is second deputy prime minister to become prime minister after his predecessor Desai.
 He was posthumously awarded the Bharat Ratna in 2024.

 Early life and education

 Singh was born on 23 December 1902 to Mir Singh and Netar Kaur in Nurpur village of Meerut district, United Provinces of Agra and Oudh.
 His father was a farmer belonging to the Tewatia clan of Jats.
 Singh started his primary education in Jani Khurd village in Meerut.
 He did his Matriculation and Intermediate from the Government High School in 1921 and then he went to Agra College to pursue Bachelor of Science in 1923, Masters of Arts in History (British, European and Indian) in 1925.
 He then did Bachelor of Laws (LLB) from Meerut College in 1927.
-Singh have knowledge about European and Indian history as well as civil laws of British India as it affected the lives of village peoples.
+Singh had knowledge about European and Indian history as well as civil laws of British India as it affected the lives of people living in villages.